Kids or Dogs? Who gets the honor....

 I'm now thinking I should just try to get 2?
 Still doing a kid one but putting the OES one on mine.
 He drives both cars more than me anyway.
 I can't get anywhere without a driver!
 I have at least 10+ sheets of paper in my car with directions to my favorite places ...like turn L at the mcdonalds and R when you see a rainbow b/c I have no idea how to follow normal map directions.

 If you only get one plate then I have to agree that DADTO5 is the best choice.
-If you get 2 and choose one for the 2 footer kids and one for the 4 footer kids then you're on your own.
-Laughing
+If you get 2 and choose one for the 2 footer kids and one for the 4 footer kids then you're on your own. :lol:

 Now as to your paper directions explosion in the car!
 There is a neat little device to sort that out and get you where you want.
-Its called a GPS.
-Idea It provides maps, turn by turn instructions, distance to next turn.....
+Its called a GPS. :idea: It provides maps, turn by turn instructions, distance to next turn.....
 Everything you need to never get lost (as long as your destination is on the database and most are).
 I got one last December and it has been worth it's weight in gold and then some.
 Once you get your favourite address and locations entered tey are exceedingly quick and easy to use.
 Even without the favourites entered keying in your destination address is quick and easy.
 I keep it in th car all the time, even when I know where I am going.
 I like the virtual dashboard it has, it's independant speedometer and trip clock functions all of which is useful to me.

 Good luck